 The next day I hightailed it with E. out to Blaine to meet with her neurologist to have him measure her head size.
 He very graciously agreed to meet with E. over his lunch hour.
 I knew he would get the numbers right because he does his own measuring himself, just like he rooms his patients.

 If you don’t know where Blaine is, I say good for you.
-It feels like Canada and it’s about 45 minutes away from the city.
+It feels like Canada and it’s about 45 minutes away from Minneapolis.
 E. cried half the way there and I actually thought it was a reasonable response.
 Another doctors appointment?
-Past the strip malls of Anoka County?
+Past the endless strip malls of Anoka County?
 She was wailing and from the driver’s seat I was like, “Oh love, it’s okay.
 I get it.
 I don’t like it out here either.”